rohanmaniwade/simpleThesis-typst/simple-thesis/06_signal_processing.typ

 == Response Spectrum Validation

-To ensure that the accelerated PSD does not introduce unrealistically high dynamic responses, the profile is validated using response spectra computed from single-degree-of-freedom (SDOF) oscillators across the frequency of interest.
-Two complementary metrics are used, the Shock Response Spectrum (SRS) and the Extreme Response Spectrum (ERS).
+To ensure that the accelerated PSD does not introduce unrealistically high dynamic responses, the profile is validated using response spectra computed from SDOF oscillators across the frequency of interest.
+Two complementary metrics are used, the SRS and the ERS.

 === Shock Response Spectrum Calculation